Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Results and Analysis

 \myparagraph{Challenge 1: Model Operationalization}

-\ParticipantQuote{Practitioner 1}{The only way to validate that your model is correct is to...train it, but the pitfall is that many people only write the code for the model without any training code...That, in my opinion, is the biggest pitfall.} \ParticipantQuote{Leader 2}{So one challenge...digging through their code and figuring out what is being used and what isn't being used.} \ParticipantQuote{Leader 3}{And in the paper, they...give a pseudo code for just iterating through all..., which they mentioned in the paper that is really inefficient.
+\ParticipantQuote{Practitioner 1}{The only way to validate that your model is correct is to...train it, but the pitfall is that many people only write the code for the model without any training code...That, in my opinion, is the biggest pitfall.} \ParticipantQuote{\new{Practitioner 9}}{\new{I would say that understanding the previous work is often the most difficult part ...translating that information and transmitting that information in an efficient way can be very hard.}} \ParticipantQuote{Leader 2}{So one challenge...digging through their code and figuring out what is being used and what isn't being used.} \ParticipantQuote{Leader 3}{And in the paper, they...give a pseudo code for just iterating through all..., which they mentioned in the paper that is really inefficient.
 And they do mention that they have an efficient version, but they never explain how they do it [in the paper].}

 \ParticipantQuote{Leader 5}{A lot of the work is figuring out what they did from just the paper and the implementation, which is not exactly clear what they're doing.}